Consuming Ensure past its expiration date is generally not recommended due to potential nutrient degradation and safety risks.

 If you’re wondering “Can You Still Drink Ensure After The Expiration Date?” here are some practical tips:

-• Always check the expiration date before buying: Avoid purchasing near-expiry products unless planning immediate use.
+- Always check the expiration date before buying: Avoid purchasing near-expiry products unless you plan to use them soon.

-• Store properly: Keep unopened containers in cool dry places away from sunlight.
+- Store properly: Keep unopened containers in a cool, dry place away from direct sunlight.

-• If consuming close to expiry: Inspect carefully for off smells/changes before drinking.
+- If consuming close to expiry: Inspect carefully for odor, texture, seal, and color changes before use.

-• If using for medical reasons: Consult your healthcare provider before using expired supplements as compromised nutrition could affect treatment outcomes.
+- If using for medical reasons: Consult your healthcare provider before relying on any expired supplement, since reduced nutrition or spoilage could affect recovery or treatment plans.

-These guidelines help minimize risks while maximizing nutritional value from your supplement intake.
+These guidelines help minimize risks while protecting the nutritional value you expect from your supplement intake.

 The Economic Aspect: Is It Worth Using Expired Ensure?